barajap1/personalwebsite/content/about.md

     * Got into Crossfit a couple years ago
     * I care about energy and waste

-Some of the Certifications and courses I have completed -
+Some of the Certifications and Courses I have completed -
 -